Is it worth signing up for Progressive’s usage-based insurance discount?

 Depending on your car model, the OBD-II port may be located to the left, middle, or right beneath your steering wheel.
 If it’s not there, check around the pedals.

-The State Farm program uses both a mobile app and a Bluetooth-enabled beacon that connects to my phone, so the app only tracks trips that I take in my car, which I find convenient.
+In comparison, the State Farm program uses both a mobile app and a Bluetooth-enabled beacon that connects to my phone, so the app only tracks trips that I take in my car, which I find convenient.
 However, if you don’t often ride in other cars, this will be less of a concern.

 The Progressive plug-in device also beeps when it detects hard braking, which some may find annoying, but it can help you recognize potentially problematic driving behavior in real-time and avoid future dings to your score.

 In order to track your trip information, Snapshot uses your phone location and usage data.
 This is a non-negotiable part of any usage-based insurance discount program.
-According to Progressive’s Snapshot privacy statement, all Snapshot data, whether it’s from the plug-in device, the app or third-party sources, is encrypted when it’s transmitted to the company.
+According to Progressive’s Snapshot privacy statement,2 all Snapshot data, whether it’s from the plug-in device, the app or third-party sources, is encrypted when it’s transmitted to the company.

 Data on the device is deleted once it’s sent to Progressive, and data on the app is deleted after several days (an overview report remains available, however).
 Progressive may also share data with its partners for marketing purposes.

-The Progressive app will send a notification if it detects that you’ve been in an accident.
+With Progressive Accident Response, the Progressive app will send a notification if it detects that you’ve been in an accident.
 Depending on how you respond, a representative will try calling you to either connect you to emergency services or offer to send a tow truck or other roadside services.

 Both of my coworkers who use Snapshot use it via the Progressive mobile app and shared that it was easy to set up.
 Their main complaints are that the app does not differentiate whether they are the driver or the passenger and does not allow them to indicate this upfront — you have to wait until the trip is logged and then go back and edit it, which is easy to forget.